-Our English policy will enable pupils to:
+Our English policy will enable all pupils - including those with Special Educational Needs - to:

-- a) Use phonics to read and write with confidence, fluency and understanding: - b) Use phonics knowledge to monitor their reading and correct their own mistakes; - c) Understand the sound and spelling system and use this to read and spell accurately; - d) Have fluent legible handwriting; - e) Have an interest in words and their meanings and a growing vocabulary; - f) To develop an understanding of grammatical conventions used in speaking and writing; - g) To develop age appropriate strategies for spelling in line with the new NC; - h) Know, understand and be able to write in a range of genres in fiction and poetry, and understand and be familiar with some of the ways in which narratives are structured through basic literary ideas of setting, character and plot: - i) Understand, use and be able to write a range of non-fiction texts; - j) Plan, draft, revise and edit their own writing; - k) Have a suitable technical vocabulary through which to understand and discuss their reading and writing: - Through reading and writing, develop their powers of imagination, inventiveness and critical awareness; - m) Experience the potential of drama as a creative art form and as a learning method; - n) Enjoy the world of books and literature - o) Identify and support all pupils following the guidance as laid out in the East Sussex Dyslexia Learning Friendly policy.
+- a) Use phonics to read and write with confidence, fluency and understanding; - b) Use phonics knowledge to monitor their reading and correct their own mistakes; - c) Understand the sound and spelling system and use this to read and spell accurately; - d) Have fluent legible handwriting; - e) Have an interest in words and their meanings and a growing vocabulary; - f) To develop an understanding of grammatical conventions used in speaking and writing; - g) To develop age appropriate strategies for spelling in line with the new NC; - h) Know, understand and be able to write in a range of genres in fiction and poetry, and understand and be familiar with some of the ways in which narratives are structured through basic literary ideas of setting, character and plot; - i) Understand, use and be able to write a range of non-fiction texts; - j) Plan, draft, revise and edit their own writing; - k) Have a suitable technical vocabulary through which to understand and discuss their reading and writing: - Through reading and writing, develop their powers of imagination, inventiveness and critical awareness; - m) Experience the potential of drama as a creative art form and as a learning method; - n) Enjoy the world of books and literature - o) Identify and support all pupils following the guidance as laid out in the East Sussex Dyslexia Learning Friendly policy. - p) As outlined in the SEN policy, pupils can use Clicker 8 to support learning in Reading and Writing.